-Vatany Russian for 'Vata' (see above) people created with a suffix 'an' usually used to call a group of people informally.
-The word originated from Russian worm jacket "vatnik" that wears in villages in cold weather.
-Now is a pejorative, used in Russia and other post-Soviet states, which denotes a steadfast jingoistic follower of propaganda from the Russian Government Vatostopol' An artificially created word to name a city (implying Vatostopol'tsy Sevastopol' (Crimea)), with the first part replaced with 'Vata' (see above), and a word to name the residents of this city Vatnyenebrat'ya A compound word based on the phrase in Russian: VATNYYE NE BRAT'YA that means VATA (see above) PEOPLE ARE NOT BROTHERS Vatanchiki Russian for 'Vata' (see above) people created with a suffix 'nchiki' usually used in diminutive (+de- rogatory) words Vpopuchlentsy A vulgar word similar to 'FUDGE PACKERS' Donbasiata Donbasienyshy A diminutive (derogatory) word to name residents of Donbas created with relevant Russian suffices ( Donibusienysny iata/ ienyshy; plural) Daunbasovtsy An artificially created word to name residents of Donbas, with the part DON substituted with DAUN, implying Down's syndrome sufferers (as spelled in Russian) Dolbokvostyye A vulgar word similar to 'FUDGE PACKERS' Dyryndovtsy An artificially created word meaning 'FOOLS' Kiziaki Russian for 'DUNG CAKES' used as slur Krymnash Russian for phrase 'CRIMEA IS OURS', a slogan of Krymnashysty Russian occupation of the peninsula in 2014, and a derivative to name those who supported it
+from the Russian Government (Image 1).
+Vatostopol'tsy An artificially created word implying the city, Sevastopol' (Crimea), replacing the first part with 'vata' (see above); a word referring to the residents of this city.
+Vatnyenebrat'ya A compound word based on the Russian phrase "Vatnyye ne Brat'ya", that means vata (see above); people are not brothers.
+Vatanchiki Russian word 'vata' (see above), people created a suffix '-nchiki', usually used in diminutive (derogatory) words.
+Vpopuchlentsy A vulgar word similar to 'fudge packers'.
+Donbasiata Donbasienyshy A diminutive (derogatory) word to name residents of Donbas, created with relevant Russian suffices (-iata/-ienyshy; plural).
+Daunbasovtsy An artificially created word for residents of Donbas, with the part 'don-' substituted with 'daun-', implying Down's syndrome sufferers (as spelled in Russian).
+Dolbokvostyye A vulgar word similar to 'fudge packers'.
+Dyryndovtsy An artificially created word meaning 'fools'.
+Kiziaki Russian for dung cakes, used as slur.
+Krymnash Krymnashysty Russian for "Crimea is ours", a slogan of Russian occupation of the peninsula in 2014, and a derivative referring to those who supported it.

-Harry Branch Bra Krysostopol' An artificially created word to name a city (implying Sevastopol' (Crimea)), with the first part replaced with the Russian word for RAT Kryschane An artificially created word to name residents of Crimea (KRYMCHANE) with the first part replaced with the Russian word for RAT Lugandon Lugandoniya Lugandontsy Artificially created words related to the name of the Luhansk Region (LUGANSK in Russian).
-The first word is composed of the beginning of Luhansk and word 'gandon', i.e. a slang word for 'condom', meaning the Luhansk territory.
-The second one includes a suffix used to create the names of countries in Russian (for example Estoniya=Estonia).
-The third word means residents of these territories Mokshantsy Literally meaning 'Moksha people' implying 'Moscow supporters'.
-This is based on the hypothesis that the history of present-day Russia, and first of all Moscow, was started by the Moksha (a Finno-Ugric people), not by the Slavs.
-Opushchentsy A Russian word originated from jail jargon 'opus- chennyi' in plural, to name a person victimized by other prisoners in the penal colony, including sex- ual abuse Obdrochentsy A Russian word to call people who masturbate (similar to 'jerk off') formed with a suffix creating a derogative and pejorative connotation.
-Rus'kamirnyye Ruskomirnyye, Ruts'kamirnyye Russkomirtsy Russkomirye Words derived from the Russian expression 'RUSSKIY MIR' (Russian World / Russian Space) to name residents / supporters of this concept or a territory to which this concept may be applied (see Annex 1).
-Separy Separatory Words derived from 'to separate' to name the people, plural or collective, who support the separation
+Krysostopol' An artificially created word implying the city, Sevastopol' (Crimea), replacing the first part with the Russian word for rat.
+Kryschane An artificially created word for residents of Crimea (Krymschane), replacing the first part with the Russian word for rat.
+Lugandon Lugandoniya Lugandontsy Artificially created words related to the name of the Luhansk Region (Lugansk, in Russian).
+The first word is composed of the beginning of Luhansk and the word 'gandon', a slang word for 'condom', meaning the Luhansk territory.
+The second word includes a suffix used to create the names of countries in Russia (for example Estoniya = Estonia).
+The third word means residents of these territories.
+Mokshantsy Literally meaning 'Moksha people', implying Moscow supporters.
+This is based on the hypothesis that the history of present-day Russia, and first Moscow, was started by the Moksha (a Finno-Ugric people), not by the Slavs.
+Opushchentsy A Russian word originated from jail jargon, 'opus-chennyi' in plural, referring to a person victimized by other prisoners in the penal colony, including sexual abuse.
+Obdrochentsy A Russian word for people who masturbate (similar to 'jerk off'), formed with a suffix creating a derogative and pejorative connotation.
+Rus'kamirnyye Ruskomirnyye, Ruts'kamirnyye Russkomirtsy Russkomirye Words derived from the Russian expression 'Russkiy mir' (Russian world/Russian space) referring to residents/supporters of this concept, or a territory to which this concept may be applied (see Annex 1).
+Separy Separatory Words derived from 'to separate', to name the people, plural or collective, who support the separation